Begounet/scriptableobjects-oriented/README.md

-# scriptableobjects-oriented
+# ScriptableObjects Oriented

-Provide tools for an Unity architecture based on ScriptableObjects
+Provide tools for an Unity architecture based on ScriptableObjects.